hasibzunair/MoNuSAC-ISBI-2020/README.md

 | ------  | ------ | ------  |
 | U-Net  | 77  | 78 |
 | Proposed | 84 | 87|

-Further details will be added after the end of the challenge.

 ### Requirements
 * Python: 3.6